echuvyrov/terraform101/gettingstarted.md

 With the script saved, exit to the console/command line and type

 ```
-terraform.exe plan terraformscripts
+terraform plan terraformscripts
 ```
 In the above, we assume "terraformscripts" is the folder where the script was saved.
-Note that